jrdmose/MS_Transports_RL/README.md

-# Deep Reinforcement learning applied to transport networks
+# Deep reinforcement learning for the optimization of traffic light control with real-time data
+---

 Master thesis of Data Science BGSE masters program